MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----path--element.md

-You've learned that you can use the VML predefined shape elements -- such as &lt;oval&gt; , &lt;line&gt;, &lt;polyline&gt;, &lt;curve&gt;, &lt;rect&gt;, &lt;roundrect&gt;, and &lt;arc&gt; -- to draw a shape.
-In this topic, we will illustrate how to use the &lt;path&gt; sub-element to customize the outline of a shape.
+You've learned that you can use the VML predefined shape elements -- such as <oval&gt; , <line&gt;, <polyline&gt;, <curve&gt;, <rect&gt;, <roundrect&gt;, and <arc&gt; -- to draw a shape.
+In this topic, we will illustrate how to use the <path&gt; sub-element to customize the outline of a shape.

-You can place the &lt;path&gt; sub-element inside the &lt;shape&gt; or &lt;shapetype&gt; element.
-You can then use the property attributes of the &lt;path&gt; sub-element to customize the outline of the shape.
+You can place the <path&gt; sub-element inside the <shape&gt; or <shapetype&gt; element.
+You can then use the property attributes of the <path&gt; sub-element to customize the outline of the shape.

-For example, to draw the customized shape illustrated in the following picture, you can use the &lt;path&gt; sub-element to define the outline of the shape, as shown in the following VML representation:
+For example, to draw the customized shape illustrated in the following picture, you can use the <path&gt; sub-element to define the outline of the shape, as shown in the following VML representation:

 ![shape1.gif (1301 bytes)](images/shape1p.gif)